jimmykane/vagrant-ansible-centralized-loggers/README.md

 ### Ansible Playbook for automate the setup and configuration of a centralized Rsyslog server with Logstash, Elasticsearch, Redis and Kibana.

+This playbook is intended to be run against a clean server (not clients) that will be used as central logger.
+After the setup of the server, clients cat be instructed to redirect all logs to the central location.

 **Platform**: Tested on **Debian 7 x64** / **CentOS 6.4 x64**

 **Disclaimer**: do not run this Playbook on a live production system!!
 Use a dedicated instance instead.